Diyi2020/Diyi2020.github.io/_pages/about.md

 Currently as a fourth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to improve numerical methods.
 Especially, I am interested in using ML and NISQ Quantum Devices(if refuse to use "quantum computer") for Scientific Computing.

-For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other topics like
+For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other related to Quantum Physics, Quantum Algorithm.

-Mathematical Theory + Computing

-(1) Quantum Algorithms for Quantum Material

-(2) Spectral Theory and Dynamics

-(3) Theory for Operator Learning

-Physical Sciences:

-(1) Quantum Thermodynamcis

-(2) Correlated Physics and Superconductivity